redelement/Wordpress-Bootstrap-4/README.txt

 == Copyright ==

-Twenty Seventeen WordPress Theme, Copyright 2016 WordPress.org Twenty Seventeen is distributed under the terms of the GNU GPL
+Wordpress & Bootstrap 4 Boilerplate WordPress Theme, Copyright 2018 RedElement Wordpress & Bootstrap 4 Boilerplate is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by